 Whilst digital printing is an exciting and continuously developing technology, screen printing is still a superior process depending on the material you’re using and the end result you want to achieve.

 We work with both semi-automated machinery and manual hand-benches to combine many years of real experience with modern screen print production techniques.
 This allows us to realise all screen printing designs.

-From simple ink on paper for bill-board posters, right though to multiple colours in the most demanding array of layered colour industrial overlays, we can work with you to screen print your needs.
+From simple ink on paper for billboard posters, right though to multiple colours in the most demanding array of layered colour industrial overlays, we can work with you to screen print your needs.

 The enduring appeal of screen printing is testament to its quality, versatility and reliability.
-A process that originated in China as far back as the Song Dynasty era (960-1279 AD) serigraphy - as it is otherwise known - has evolved to transcend continents and generations alike and remain the most popular method of print for a host of commercial and retail applications.
+A process that originated in China as far back as the Song Dynasty era (960-1279 AD), serigraphy - as it is otherwise known - has evolved to transcend continents and generations alike and remain the most popular method of print for a host of commercial and retail applications.

-Screen printing gained significant traction in Asia long before Western Europe cottoned onto its potential in the late 18th century, and even then phenomenon only truly began to make waves once silk mesh became more readily available through Eastern trade routes.
+Screen printing gained significant traction in Asia long before Western Europe cottoned onto its potential in the late 18th century, and even then the phenomenon only truly began to make waves once silk mesh became more readily available through Eastern trade routes.

 Three researchers credited with dragging printing methods kicking and screaming into the modern era are Roy Beck, Charles Peter and Edward Owens.
 Between them this trio experimented with chromic acid salt sensitised emulsions for photo-reactive stencils.
 Sound intense?
 It was.
-Nevertheless the triumvirate introduced photo-imaged stencils to the world, paving the way for screen printing as we now know it.
+Nevertheless the triumvirate introduced photo-imaged stencils to the world, paving the way for the screen printing process as we now know it.

 Mancunian Samuel Simon had the foresight to see where things were heading.
 He was granted an English patent covering screen printing in 1907.